WurstScript and its related tools require Java to run. Please install or verify your installation.

 Press F1 to open the VSCode command prompt and run the task >Install Extensions:

 In the panel that opened on the left, type Wurst into the search bar and press enter.
-Install the Wurst language support plugin.
+Install the Wurst language support extension.

 Now we will setup a Wurst compiler environment and create a project using the the Wurst Setup.